 In the following description, common parasites are described, and information about their treatment and prevention is provided.

 Fleas are small insects that inhabit the skin and coat of dogs and cats.
 They are known to cause itchy and irritating bites on both animals and people.
 A severe infestation of fleas can even lead to anemia, and potentially death, for the affected animal.
-To prevent fleas, keep your pet clean with regular grooming, keep your pet on preventative medicine year-round, and keep your house and yard cleanly.
+To prevent fleas, keep your pet clean with regular grooming, keep your pet on preventative medicine year-round, and keep your house and yard clean.

 Heartworms are an internal parasite that infects their hosts via the mosquito.
-A single mosquito bite is all it takes for a pet to be vulnerable and, in the environment of Northern Texas, mosquitos are all too common.
+A single mosquito bite is all it takes for a pet to be vulnerable, and in the environment of Northern Texas, mosquitos are all too common.
 Therefore, we recommend that all pets be on heartworm medication year-round.
 Heartworms ultimately cause permanent organ damage and death in the animals they infect.
 Their treatment is also difficult, time-consuming, and expensive.
 Prevention is critical.